paypal/mocca/docs/END_USER_DOCUMENT.md

 1. Mocca client builder could be used to do so, providing a common API regardless of the type of HTTP client used.
 1. A custom instance of the HTTP client could be provided as a constructor parameter to the Mocca HTTP client wrapper.

-Just for illustration purposes, in the example below read timeout is configured by setting it directly at the HTTP client, while connection timeout is set using Mocca builder API.

 ``` java
 okhttp3.OkHttpClient okHttpClient = new OkHttpClient().newBuilder()
     .readTimeout(2, TimeUnit.SECONDS)